DeepElement/MetroArgs/README.md

     });
 ```

+#Source Control
+The configuration file is generated at runtime and stored in a file called `.metroargs.json`.
+Consider adding wildcard match `.*` to your exclusion file for Git/SVN/HG.

 #Additional Arguments
 Please contribute to the project by appending your desired MSBuild arguments to the packages build definition.